EzraKlukas/zero_force_controller/README.md

-ClearView 3.0 must separately map physical Input A to the negative limit and physical Input B to the positive limit, with inversion configured for the chosen normally-open or normally-closed wiring.
-This application exposes those limit states and records them for diagnostics, but it does not yet implement a software-side directional motion policy.
-The ClearPath drive's configured limit response is not a substitute for a safety-rated emergency stop or STO implementation.
+ClearView 3.0 must separately map physical Input A to the negative limit and physical Input B to the positive limit, with inversion configured for the chosen normally-open or normally-closed wiring. `DriveLogic` listens to those logical limit states.
+When `--position-step-per-cycle` is nonzero, it reverses the step direction once when moving into an asserted limit, then rearms that limit after the switch is released.
+With the default zero step, switch states are still captured but no commanded motion is generated.
+The ClearPath drive's configured limit response and this software reversal are not substitutes for a safety-rated emergency stop or STO implementation.

-Use `--position-step-per-cycle <counts>` to reproduce the earlier constant motion test.
+Use `--position-step-per-cycle <counts>` to run the bounded motion test.
 Positive and negative values are accepted, and stepping starts only after Operation Enabled with CSP mode displayed.
+Positive values correspond to downward motion of the load cell in the current setup.

 On SIGINT, SIGTERM, timeout, or duration completion, the application stops incrementing, holds the current target, keeps velocity and torque commands at